 - Street trees are to be installed on all local roads, using a native planting strategy.
-Changes to species have been made in response to the Council's comments. - Each residential lot will contain at least one tree. - Open spaces are proposed in this project as below: - A 3,200m2 Neighbourhood Park allotment within Stage 2, and a 3,100m2 Neighbourhood Park allotment within Stage 1 these have been provided as 'Balance Lot 5020' and 'Balance Lot 1800' respectively.
+Changes to species have been made in response to the Council's comments. - Each residential lot will contain at least one tree. - Open spaces are proposed in this project as below: - A 3,200m2 Neighbourhood Park allotment within Stage 2, and a 3,100m2 Neighbourhood Park allotment within Stage 1 these been provided as 'Balance Lot 5020' and 'Balance Lot 1800XXX' respectively.
 Vineway Limited are in on-going discussions with Auckland Council regarding the potential acquisition of these parks.
-Should an agreement be reached, this can be subsequently vested to the Council.
-In the event that no agreement is reached, the land will be used for development as described in Section 8.3 above; - o A total of 20 open space 'drainage reserve' areas which will be vested to Council; - Walking tracks within the existing consent notice areas.
-These areas would either be owned by the lots making up the area but managed by a Residential Society (or equivalent) or owned by a Residential Society (or equivalent), with a public pathway easement over them would see the pathways managed by Auckland Council; - O Walking tracks and lookout points within proximity to the neighbouring Nukumea Scenic Reserve, which is proposed to be owned and managed by the Residential Society.
+Should an agreement be reached, this can be subsequently vested to the Council. \-In the event that no agreement is reached, the land will be used for development as described in Section 8.3 above; - A total of 203 open space 'drainage reserve' areas which will be vested to Council; and - O A total of xx walkingWalking tracks within the existing consent notice areas.
+These areas would either be owned by the lots making up the area but managed by a Residential Society (or equivalent) or owned by a Residential Society (or equivalent), with Aa public pathway easement is proposed whichover them would see the pathways be managed by Auckland Council; - o Walking and tracks and lookout points within proximity to the neighbouring Nukumea Scenic Reserve, which at the time of lodgement is is proposed to be owned and managed by the residents' society.
+Residential Society.
+However, this part of the site is subject to ongoing conversations with Auckland Council and the Department of Conversation with regard to potential future ownership.